These 49 Anti-Aging Foods Might Add Years to Your Life

 We’re seeing this root everywhere these days, but it’s actually been around since ancient times.
 It’s native to Peru and has skyrocketed in popularity lately thanks to the wealth of health benefits that it has to offer.
 “In particular, maca helps balance hormone levels to enhance male fertility and improve sexual function,” says Dr. Axe.
 “Animal studies also show that maca can help prevent bone loss, a common issue associated with advanced age, and may even help relieve symptoms of menopause.”

 Another extremely trendy item on the list of anti-aging foods, turmeric has also been around for centuries.
 It’s a spice that’s known for its goldish hue and a multitude of health benefits.
 “Some research has found that curcumin [a compound in turmeric] can reduce free radical formation, improve wound healing, and increase collagen deposition,” explains Dr. Axe.
 “It may also be beneficial in the treatment of skin conditions like psoriasis, skin cancer, and scleroderma.”
 It also contains anti-inflammatory properties and may be beneficial when used as a natural pain reliever to decrease symptoms of inflammatory age-related conditions like rheumatoid arthritis.
-Check out these 10 secrets to looking younger.

 Continuing with the trendy food items, bone broth is garnering tons of attention for its health benefits.
 “Produced from the bones, marrow, skin, and tendons of animals that have been simmered over a period of several days, bone broth is rich in many important nutrients and compounds with powerful anti-aging properties,” Dr. Axe says.
 “It’s especially high in collagen, which can reduce joint pain and improve skin elasticity and skin moisture.”
 In addition, he points out that the collagen found in bone broth has also been shown to prevent leaky gut and protect against hair loss and skin-related diseases.